 By Robin Cronan, 17th November 2014

-Qbase are delighted to announce the arrival of Lee Gisbourne as our new Customer Journey Manager within our Business Insight team.
+Qbase is delighted to announce the arrival of Lee Gisbourne as our new Customer Journey Manager within our Business Insight team.
 Lee Gisbourne previously worked for the RNLI and played a significant role within the organisation’s data-based fundraising operations as the charity’s Database Analysis Manager.

 Lee Gisbourne’s new role at Qbase, which will start in February and be predominantly based in London, will focus on working directly with our not-for-profit customer to develop and implement new business insight strategies.

-Lee is a well-respected professional within the not-for-profit industry and has developed excellent relationships with a vast network of his peers over the course of his 15 year career.
+Lee is a well-respected professional within the not-for-profit industry and has developed excellent relationships with a vast network of his peers over the course of his 15-year career.

 Lee is passionate about data, insight and the charity sector, and also is known for his willingness to provide support and guidance to his fellow data-based fundraising professionals, Lee has worked for the RNLI since 2007.